grempe/grempe.github.io/keys.md

 Download [0xA4A288A3BECCAE17.asc](/downloads/keys/0xA4A288A3BECCAE17.asc) from this signed repo.

-You can find some additional info on this email key at the following links:
+Find some additional info on this email key and its position in the Web of Trust:

 * [http://biglumber.com/x/web?sn=Glenn+Rempe](http://biglumber.com/x/web?sn=Glenn+Rempe)
 * [http://biglumber.com/x/web?qs=0xA4A288A3BECCAE17](http://biglumber.com/x/web?qs=0xA4A288A3BECCAE17)